ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

      Note that a group member can retrieve the authentication credentials of all the current group members by sending a GET request to the same KDC resource instead (see {{sec-key-retrieval-all}}).

-  - The element 'inclusion\_flag' encodes the CBOR simple value True if the third element 'id\_filter' specifies an empty CBOR array, or if the Client wishes to receive the authentication credentials of the nodes having their node identifier specified in 'id\_filter' (i.e, selection by inclusive filtering).
-Instead, this element encodes the CBOR simple value False if the Client wishes to receive the authentication credentials of the nodes not having the node identifiers specified in the third element 'id\_filter' (i.e., selection by exclusive filtering).
+  - The element 'inclusion\_flag' encodes the CBOR simple value "true" (0xf5) if the third element 'id\_filter' specifies an empty CBOR array, or if the Client wishes to receive the authentication credentials of the nodes having their node identifier specified in 'id\_filter' (i.e, selection by inclusive filtering).
+Instead, this element encodes the CBOR simple value "false" (0xf4) if the Client wishes to receive the authentication credentials of the nodes not having the node identifiers specified in the third element 'id\_filter' (i.e., selection by exclusive filtering).

   - The array 'role\_filter' can be empty, if the Client does not wish to filter the requested authentication credentials based on the roles of the group members.

   - The array 'id\_filter' contains zero or more node identifiers of group members, for the group identified by GROUPNAME.
-The Client indicates that it wishes to receive the authentication credentials of the nodes having or not having these node identifiers, in case the 'inclusion\_flag' element encodes the CBOR simple value True or False, respectively.
+The Client indicates that it wishes to receive the authentication credentials of the nodes having or not having these node identifiers, in case the 'inclusion\_flag' element encodes the CBOR simple value "true" (0xf5) or "false" (0xf4), respectively.
 The array 'id\_filter' may be empty, if the Client does not wish to filter the requested authentication credentials based on the node identifiers of the group members.

 Note that, in case the 'role\_filter' array and the 'id\_filter' array are both non-empty:

-* If the 'inclusion\_flag' encodes the CBOR simple value True, the handler returns the authentication credentials of group members whose roles match with 'role\_filter' and/or having their node identifier specified in 'id\_filter'.
+* If the 'inclusion\_flag' encodes the CBOR simple value "true" (0xf5), the handler returns the authentication credentials of group members whose roles match with 'role\_filter' and/or having their node identifier specified in 'id\_filter'.

-* If the 'inclusion\_flag' encodes the CBOR simple value False, the handler returns the authentication credentials of group members whose roles match with 'role\_filter' and, at the same time, not having their node identifier specified in 'id\_filter'.
+* If the 'inclusion\_flag' encodes the CBOR simple value "false" (0xf4), the handler returns the authentication credentials of group members whose roles match with 'role\_filter' and, at the same time, not having their node identifier specified in 'id\_filter'.

 The specific format of authentication credentials as well as identifiers, roles and combination of roles of group members MUST be specified by application profiles of this specification (REQ1, REQ6, REQ25).